A Golfer's Guide to the Best Halfway-House Grub in America

 The response was overwhelming, with nominees from Hawaii to Maine and all points between.
 Our voters covered the staples in all shapes, sizes and accessories—from giant custom hot dogs to hand-ground boutique burgers.
 They also identified clever and unique dishes that are a fundamental part of the history of the course or club where they're served.

 The runaway winner, Olympic Club's iconic burger dog, checks both boxes with authority.
 The quarter-pound offspring of a marriage between a fresh-baked hot-dog bun and a premium, cigar-shape burger, the burger dog is both familiar and new.
 The ultimate testament to the burger dog's status?
-Served for more than 60 years in the same form from the same nondescript stand, the $7.50 sandwich is probably more memorable for a first-time guest than any hole on Olympic Club's Lake Course—where five U.S. Opens have been played.
+Served for more than 60 years in the same form from the same nondescript stand, the $7.50 sandwich is probably more memorable for a first-time guest than any hole on Olympic Club's Lake Course, a five-time U.S. Open host venue and 2021 U.S. Women's Open site.

 You don't need a membership at an exclusive golf club to enjoy what the best halfway houses have to offer, either.
 Municipal, daily-fee and resort courses are all represented on our list—from the "Best in L.A." wings at Griffith Park to the homemade barbecue at Streamsong in Florida and Prairie Lakes in Texas.